Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Methodology

 Having presented the sample of MW-like galaxies in the TNG50 simulation, here we compute the gas temperature profile for each galaxy in our sample.
 As we are interested in examining the morphology of the gaseous distributions in different temperature regimes (cold, warm, and hot gas), we compute the temperature of the gas particles using the following relation:

-where $T$ is the temperature in Kelvin, $\gamma$ ($= 5/3$) is the adiabatic index, $u$ is the internal energy, $k_B$ is the Boltzmann constant in CGS units, and $\mu$ is the mean molecular weight.
+where $T$ is the temperature in Kelvin, $\gamma$ ($= 5/3$) is the adiabatic index, $u$ is the internal energy per unit mass, $k_B$ is the Boltzmann constant in CGS units, and $\mu$ is the mean molecular weight.
 Here, we use the following definition of the mean molecular weight:

-with $X_H$ ($=0.76$) referring to the hydrogen mass fraction, $\chi_e$ ($=n_e/n_H$) is the electron abundance, and $m_p$ is the proton mass in CGS units.
+with $X_H$ ($=0.76$) referring to the hydrogen mass fraction, $\chi_e$ ($=n_e/n_H$) is the electron abundance, and $m_p$ is the mass of the proton.

 To avoid arbitrary temperature demarcations, we define the boundaries between gas temperature regimes with physically motivated quantities.
-The boundary between the warm and hot gas is defined with respect to the virial temperature, hereafter $T_{\rm vir}$, which is adapted from \citet{Tvir} and is defined below:
+The boundary between the warm and hot gas is defined with respect to the virial temperature (many collaborations define the temperature of the hot gas to be equal to, or some fraction of, the virial temperature.
+For example, see: \citet{warm_tvir} who define hot gas to have temperatures above $0.5T_{\rm vir}$ and \citet{warmhot_MW} who define their hot gas to be at the virial temperature ($\sim 10^{6} \rm K$).
+Hereafter, we refer to the virial temperature as $T_{\rm vir}$, which is adapted from \citet{Tvir} and is defined below:

-where $M_{\rm 200}$ is the gaseous distribution mass enclosed in a sphere with a mean density being a factor of 200 above the mean density of the universe at $z=0$, $R_{\rm vir}$ is the virial radius, $\mu$ is the mean molecular weight and $m_H$ is the mass of the hydrogen atom.
+where $M_{\rm 200}$ is the total mass enclosed in a sphere with a mean density being a factor of 200 above the critical density of the universe at $z=0$, $R_{\rm 200}$ is the radius of a sphere with a mean density being a factor of 200 above the critical density of the universe, $\mu$ is the mean molecular weight and $m_H$ is the mass of the hydrogen atom.
 We compute the virial temperature for each galaxy in our sample separately, so the resultant hot cut is unique to each galaxy.

-To define the cold gas, we select particles with a temperature less than the electron temperature of H\, II regions, which typically range from $7,000 - 13,000K$ \citep{HII_elec_temp}.
-Here, we assume that this value is approximately $10^{4.2}K$ (as read from Figure~\ref{fig: temp_1d_2d} where the distribution has a local maximum around this value).
+To define cold gas, we select particles with a temperature less than the H\, II recombination temperature ($T \approx 10^{4}K$) \citep{HII_recombination}.
+Here, we assume that this value is approximately $10^{4.2}K$.
+This value is selected from Figure~\ref{fig: temp_1d_2d} where the distribution shows a sharp drop off after a local maximum at $\sim 10^{4.22}K$.
+It should be noted that the cold gas cut in Figure~\ref{fig: temp_1d_2d} lies slightly above the local minimum in the right panel.
+This figure is composed of all galaxies in our sample, but the temperature distributions of each galaxy are unique.
+We find that the average local minimum across all galaxies in our sample lies at $10^{4.193}K$.
+Therefore, we round our cold gas selection criterion to $T<10^{4.2}K$, which does not result in a significant increase in cold gas particles.

-For warm gas, we choose particles with temperatures greater than the H\, II electron temperature and less than a factor of 0.3 of $T_{\rm vir}$.
-This factor was chosen simply to maximize the convergence of the Local Shell Iterative Method (LSIM), outlined in Section~\ref{sec: LSIM}, for both warm and hot gas.
-Finally, for hot gas, we adapt particles that have temperatures greater than $0.3 T_{\rm vir}$.